iarroyof/csr2open-kbc/README.md

-# From Common Sense Reasoning to Open Vocabulary Knowledge Base Completion (CSR2openKBC)
+# From Common Sense Knowledge to Open Vocabulary Reasoning (CSR2openKBC)
-This repo contains software and results when learned Common Sense Reasoning for predicting open vocabulary and open domain semantic structures.
+This repo contains software and results when learned Common Sense Knowledge for open vocabulary reasoning on open domain semantic structures and knowledge bases.